exposit/dw-playbooks/_posts/meromorphgames/2018-01-14-the-warlock.md

 source: Meromorph Games
 source-url: http://www.meromorphgames.com/

-excerpt: '"The Warlock is a class playbook for use with the Dungeon World roleplaying game.
-It is meant to complement the existing class playbooks, while providing an alternative for players who want to try an arcane class that relies on otherworldly patrons for power."'
+excerpt: The Warlock is a class playbook for use with the Dungeon World roleplaying game.
+It is meant to complement the existing class playbooks, while providing an alternative for players who want to try an arcane class that relies on otherworldly patrons for power.

 categories:
 - magic-user